Audience: Franklin University members that need to use live closed captioning for Zoom meetings.

-The instructor is responsible for scheduling the Zoom Meet session and turning on Zoom Live Transcriptions.
+The instructor is responsible for scheduling the Zoom class meeting and turning on Zoom Live Transcriptions.
 Be sure to speak clearly and not too quickly.
 Keep an eye out for non-verbal feedback asking you to slow down your speech pace.

-- Schedule the Zoom Meet Session via Canvas, as seen here: Scheduling and Hosting Meet Sessions for Instructors within Canvas.
-By default the University has enable the Live Transcription feature.
+- Schedule the Zoom class meeting through Canvas, as seen here: Scheduling and Hosting Class Meetings for Instructors within Canvas.
+By default, the University has enabled the Live Transcription feature.

-- Start the meeting at the schedule time that requires Live Transcriptions.
+- Start the meeting at the scheduled time that requires Live Transcriptions.